STORDIS/orca_nw_lib/README.md

     poetry build
     pip install dist/orca_nw_lib-****.whl

+Once installed the orca_nw_lib package, orca_nw_lib can be used like any other python package in your application.

 ## orca_nw_lib configuration
 [orca.yml](orca_nw_lib/orca.yml) file contains all necessary configuration parameters required by orca_nw_lib. parameters are described in the file itself. [orca.yml](orca_nw_lib/orca.yml) is read by default by the function get_orca_config in [utils.py](orca_nw_lib/utils.py), Although applications can call get_orca_config with custom config files keeping same structure. \
+\
 [logging.yml](orca_nw_lib/logging.yml) contains logging configuration. [logging.yml](orca_nw_lib/logging.yml) is read by default by the function get_logging in [utils.py](orca_nw_lib/utils.py), Although applications can call get_logging with custom logging config files keeping same structure.

 ## Install Neo4j
-Easiest to install neo4j is to run in container with the following command :
+orca_nw_lib uses neo4j to store the network topology.
+To install neo4j easiest is to run in container with the following command :

     docker run \
         --name testneo4j \